 The tables and calculations above assume no exercise of outstanding options.
-As of , there were shares of common stock issuable upon exercise of outstanding options at a weighted average exercise price of approximately \$ per share.
-To the extent that the outstanding options are exercised, there will be further dilution to new investors purchasing common stock in the offering.
+As of June 30, 2013, there were 11,319,168 shares of common stock issuable upon exercise of outstanding options at a weighted average exercise price of approximately \$6.13 per share and share units that could, at our option, be settled with 1,036,543 shares of common stock (assuming a per share price at the time of settlement of \$19.50, which is the midpoint of the range set forth on the cover page of this prospectus) in lieu of cash to settle \$20.2 million owed by us under outstanding share units as of June 30, 2013.
+To the extent that the 11,319,168 outstanding options are exercised, additional options are granted or the share unit awards are sold in shares of common stock, there will be further dilution to new investors purchasing common stock in the offering.
 See "Description of Capital Stock."